UrbanApps/UALogger/README.md

         }
     }];

+Remember that it only finds entries that were written to the console log, so if you don't have logging enabled, it will not return any lines.
+It is able to check the entire console log, but is not able to look at previous logs once the file's have been turned over.
+For normal usage you can usually grab a day or so of log entries.

 ### Example Project
-Check out the example project to see how to use the app, how to setup a toggle switch to turn on/off logging in the wild, and how to attach the application log to an email.
+Check out the example project to see how to use UALogger, how to setup a toggle switch to turn on/off logging in the wild, and how to attach the application log to an email.

+### What's With the Lumberjack?
+Screenshots are cool.
+Screenshots of log consoles are not cool.
+Pictures of lumberjacks are cool.

 ### What Does UA stand for?
 [Urban Apps](http://urbanapps.com).
-We make cool stuff.
+We make neat stuff.
 Check us out.

 ### Bugs / Pull Requests
 Let me know if you see ways to improve `UALogger` or see something wrong with it.
 I am happy to pull in pull requests that have clean code, and that is useful for most people.
 If you want to thanks me for publishing it, you can [buy one of my apps](http://itunes.com/apps/urbanapps?at=11l7j9&ct=github) :)